Reflexive Verbs and PronounsStart first lesson

 Reflexive Verb Examples

 Below is a list of common reflexive verbs.
-This is not a complete list, but rather a reference give you an idea of the kinds of verbs that are reflexive.
+This is not a complete list, but rather a reference to give you an idea of the kinds of verbs that can be reflexive.